-Yet, this is not new - COVID-19 joins a long list of zoonotic diseases with potentially fatal consequences for humans including Rabies, Ebola, SARS, and Avian Influenza.
-Indeed, 75% or more of all new human infections emerge from animals.
+Yet, this is not new - COVID-19 joins a long list of zoonotic diseases with potentially fatal consequences for humans including rabies, Ebola, SARS, and avian influenza.
+Indeed, more than 75% of all new human infections emerge from animals.

-Now more than ever, the health of our planet requires us to recognise the complex, interdependent relationships we have with the companion, production, working and wild animals that we depend on for our food, livelihoods and well-being.
+Now more than ever, the health of our planet requires us to recognise the interdependent relationships we have with the companion, production, working and wild animals that we depend on for our food, livelihoods and well-being.

-Ensuring that animals are healthy and in good welfare is critical to achieving the Sustainable Development Goals.
+Ensuring animal health and welfare is critical to achieving the Sustainable Development Goals.

-However, a historic under-investment in animal health systems has led to under-resourced national veterinary services with inadequate staff and infrastructure as well as critical shortages in veterinary medicines and vaccines.
-Animal-owning communities across the world have inadequate access to veterinary and paraveterinary services.
-Disease surveillance at critical points like border crossings and wet markets fails to protect animals and people from pathogens.
-Human, animal and planetary health services are currently disjointed.
+However, an historic under-investment in animal health systems has led to under-resourced national veterinary services with inadequate staff and infrastructure as well as critical shortages in veterinary medicines and vaccines.
+Animal-owning communities across the world have poor access to veterinary and paraveterinary services.
+Disease surveillance at critical points like farms, border crossings and wet markets fails to protect animals and people from pathogens.
+Human and animal health services, and efforts to protect the environment, are currently disjointed.

-The COVID-19 crisis has underlined the interdependence between humans and animals and made it evident that investment in animal health systems must be prioritised, or the attainment of SDG 3 by 2030 will be at risk.
+The COVID-19 crisis has underlined the interdependence between humans, animals and the environment, and made it evident that investment in animal health systems must be prioritised, or the attainment of the SDGs by 2030 will be at risk.

-As a group of experts, we call for a unified global effort to strengthen animal health systems, in particular to:
+As a group of experts, we call for a unified global effort to strengthen animal health systems, including:

 - 1. Support community engagement and access to services - 2.
-Increase and improve the animal health workforce - 3.
-Close the veterinary medicines and vaccines gap - 4.
+Increase and improve the animal health workforce - Close the veterinary medicines and vaccines gap - 4.
 Improve animal disease surveillance - 5.
 Enhance collaboration for One Health

-We call on governments and international agencies to develop a Global Action Plan that prioritises strong animal health systems as part of operationalising One Health and as a prerequisite to the attainment of SDG 3
+We call on governments, donors and international agencies to invest in animal health systems to operationalise One Health and attain the SDGs.